Mesa Dog Bite Lawyers

 Is There a Time Limit on Animal Bite Cases in Arizona?

-In Arizona, the statute of limitations for a dog bite case is two years.
-This means that an injured person must file a lawsuit within that timeframe to protect the statute.
+Under ARS 12-542, the statute of limitations for a personal injury case, such as a dog attack, is two years.
+This means that an injured person must file a lawsuit within two years of the incident date to protect the statute.
 The case must be filed in civil court if a settlement agreement is not met with the opposing party.
-While the details are still clear in your mind and your injuries are visible, it is important to explore your options with the assistance of an experienced Mesa dog attack lawyer.
+While the details are still clear in your mind and your injuries are visible, it is important to explore your options with the assistance of an experienced Mesa animal attack attorney.

 Dog bites can be both traumatic and devastating.
 Unfortunately, they occur all too often, and those affected must take action to protect their rights and interests.
-If you were injured in an animal attack, a Mesa dog bite attorney can review your case in a free consultation.
-Call our office today at (602) 777-3300.
-Our experienced legal team can assess your case and any potential claims, guiding you on the best course of action moving forward.
+Our experienced legal team can review your case, guiding you on the best course of action moving forward.
+Our experienced Mesa dog bite attorneys are dedicated to helping Arizonans attacked by dangerous animals.
+Call (602) 777-3300 for a free consultation.
+We proudly serve clients in Maricopa County, including Mesa, and surrounding communities.

 Get a Free Consultation